Solving problems and making a complaint

 We explain how to raise awareness of a problem, give information about keeping records and the five steps to take when writing a letter of complaint.

-If you need to make a complaint about a care home or domiciliary agency, there are procedures in place to help you take your worries further.
+If you need to make a complaint about a care home or home care agency, there are procedures in place to help you take your worries further.
 Don’t be afraid to speak up – if you don’t raise concerns, nothing can be done about them.
 Raising awareness of problems could help to make things better, as well as raising awareness for other people being cared for by the same provider.

 Raising awareness of the problem